119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Complete the Sale Properly

 After agreeing on a price for your car, make sure all paperwork is filled out properly.
 Specifically, sign over the title to your car and take a receipt from the scrap yard, showing you completed the sale.
-This receipt is confirmation that you no longer own the vehicle and should be retained for any potential future disputes.
+This receipt confirms that you no longer own the vehicle and should be retained for any potential future disputes.
 It is also a good idea to take a picture of the car along with a picture of the odometer before it is scrapped.
+This can prove useful evidence in case of a dispute regarding the condition of the car or the mileage at the time of scrapping.
+Make sure the junkyard correctly records your car’s VIN and other details.
+If there is any part of your car still attached, always document this on the receipt as well.

 • Notify the Authorities

 Once you have sold your vehicle, make sure to let your local DMV or vehicle registration authority know about the sale.
 This is the most important step to make sure you are no longer liable for the vehicle.
-If you were to not notify them, you could receive expensive fines or worse.
-It is helpful to know the exact process in your area.
+If you don’t notify them, you could receive expensive fines or worse.
+Be sure to understand the process in your province or municipality.
 Some areas may ask for a release of liability form or a transfer notification.
+Complete this online if you can, or in person as soon as possible.
+Keep the confirmation as proof in case of future issues such as parking tickets, toll fines, or accidents involving the car after it’s sold.

 • Cancel Insurance and Return Plates

 Contact your insurance company to cancel the policy on the vehicle you sold.
-Canceling it will not only prevent you from paying for a policy you do not need, but it will also stop the insurance company from charging you if they still have the car in their system.
+Canceling your policy prevents you from paying for coverage you no longer need, but it will also stop the insurance company from charging you if the vehicle remains active in their records.
 If you are required to return the plates in your area, take the plates to your local vehicle office and return them.
+Returning license plates is required in many areas to avoid getting charged for taxes or fees in the future.
+You do not want to get charged for something you no longer own.
+Cancel the insurance and return the license plates immediately after scrapping your car to avoid unnecessary fees and move on with peace of mind.

 Conclusion